Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-How to install Skyrim Script Extender, Skyrim Unbound, the Unofficial Skyrim Patch and the Sky UI mods for Elderscrolls V Skyrim
+How to Install Skyrim Mods: Script Extender, Skyrim Unbound, the Unofficial Skyrim Patch, and Sky UI

 The Elderscrolls V Skyrim is an amazing game.
 Bethesda, since beginning the Elderscrolls series with Arena has created wonderful open worlds for action role-playing game players with unparalleled freedom to play exactly how you want to play.
 Skyrim, the fifth game in the series is no exception.
 In Skyrim, the player will battle dragons to become the Dragon borne, defeat the dragon Alduin and save the world.